tordevries/debuggr/README.md

 A Boolean value which, if true, includes a link in the options menu to this project's Github page.
 The default is true.

 #### allowCURLtoBypassHTTPS (advanced)
 A Boolean value which, if true, and if _allowRemoteFileReading_ is true, will load remote HTTPS pages without a complete SSL certificate check.
 This is a security risk; you may be subject to a MITM (man in the middle) HTTPS attack.
-However, this is a _low_ security risk as long as you are reading publicly-accessible URLs without passing usernames or other identifiable information.
-If set to false, you should configure _certificatePathForCURL_, as noted below.
+However, this is a low security risk as long as you are reading publicly-accessible URLs without passing usernames or other identifiable information.
+If set to false, you should configure _certificatePathForCURL_ as noted below.

 #### certificatePathForCURL (advanced)
 A string variable containing an absolute path to your web server's SSL security certificate.
-The default is "/etc/ssl/certs", though it is impossible to predict if that will work for _your_ server.
+The default is "/etc/ssl/certs", though it is impossible to predict if that will work for your server.
 This setting has no effect if _allowCURLtoBypassHTTPS_ is true.

 ---
 ## Future Features